 DPS is Win32 service whose path is “%SystemRoot%\System32\svchost.exe -k LocalServiceNoNetwork -p”.
 It runs as NT Authority\LocalService in a shared process of “svchost.exe”.
 Consequently, other services function in the same process too.
 If the service fails to start, the details are being recorded into Event Log.
 Next time, when the device starts up, it will notify you that Diagnostic Policy Service failed to start due to the error.

-Ways to Enable or Disable Diagnostic Policy Service in Windows 10
+Ways to Enable or Disable Diagnostic Policy Service in Windows 11 and 10

-Here is How to Enable or Disable Diagnostic Policy Service in Windows 10 –
+Here is How to Enable or Disable Diagnostic Policy Service in Windows 11 or 10 –

 1] Exploit Services app to manage Diagnostic Policy Service

-Step-1: First of all, open Run dialog box by making a joint press of Windows key and R.
+Step-1: First of all, open Run dialog box by pressing Windows key and R.

 Step-2: Type in the command “services.msc” in the empty text field and hit Enter.